 For a number of years, construction has consistently been among the top few industries with the highest number of serious claims.
 Since 2006–07, it has had the fifth highest incidence rate of serious claims of all industries.

 - The Strategy aims to reduce the incidence of serious injury by at least 30% nationwide by 2022, and reduce the number of work-related fatalities due to injury by at least 20%.
-The transport industry will play a critical role in meeting these targets.
+The construction industry will play a critical role in meeting these targets.

 SWA is not a regulator and cannot advise you about compliance in the construction industry.
 If you need help, please contact your state or territory work health and safety authority.